folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 > (Actually, that's a bit of a simplification.
 A given Folio module
 > may be represented more than one Stripes module. for example, two
-> different Stripes Loads modules might present different views of the
+> different Stripes Loans modules might present different views of the
 > loan process, one more suited to academic libraries and one to
 > public libraries.
 Then anotber vendor might come along and offer a
 > third alternative: a slicker public-library loans UI to compete with